mrtnbroder/universal-react-webpack-boilerplate/README.md

 │   ├── webpack.config.js           # shared webpack configuration between server and client
 │   └── webpack.server.config.js    # server-side webpack configuration
 ├── README.md
-├── config.js     # holds environment variables and some basic configurations like the host, port etc. used by express or webpack-dev-server
 ├── index.js      # starts the production server (you need to run `npm run build` first) ├── package.json
-└── paths.js      # build paths for webpack but also for the entire app
 ```

 ### Component Structure